stormid/components/packages/validate/README.md

 The minimum accepted year value in the isValidDate plugin is 1000.
 To set a different (more recent) minimum value consider using the [min](#min) validator on the year input.

-### isDateInFuture
+### isFuture
 Validate three separate day/month/year fields (similar to the govuk design system date component) as a single date in the future.

-### isDateInPast
+### isPast
-Validate three separate day/month/year fields (similar to the govuk design system date component) as a single date in the past.
-(Today's date is valid)
+Validate three separate day/month/year fields (similar to the govuk design system date component) as a single date in the past- today's date is valid.

 HTML
 ```